Anglo-German Fellowship: Activities

 The AGF's sister organization in Berlin was the Deutsch-Englische Gesellschaft.
 Neither group had an avowed mission to Nazify Britain.
-Instead, the two groups would unite, to host grand dinners at which leading German figures noted for their Anglophilia or their familial links to the United Kingdom, such as Rudolf Hess, von Ribbentrop, General Werner von Blomberg, the Duke of Brunswick and the Duke of Saxe-Coburg and Gotha, would be guests of honour.
+Instead, the two groups would unite, to host grand dinners at which leading German figures noted for their Anglophilia or their familial links to the United Kingdom, such as Rudolf Hess, Joachim von Ribbentrop, General Werner von Blomberg, the Duke of Brunswick and the Duke of Saxe-Coburg and Gotha, would be guests of honour.

-However, the organisation did have a pro-Nazi leaning, as well as a number of fascist members.
+However, the organisation was perceived to have pro-Nazi leanings and did have a number of fascist members.
 The spies Guy Burgess and Kim Philby, seeking to disguise their Communist affiliations, joined the AGF in the knowledge that it was widely perceived as allied to the far right.

 Reaction to Nazi antisemitism

 Lord Mount Temple resigned in November 1938 as chairman of the AGF because of the treatment of the German Jews by the Nazis.
 Following his resignation he told the press:

 The Council of the Anglo-German Fellowship met in London and released a statement: